Duchess Meghan Puts Arm On Harry’s Back In Protective Move, Promotes Mom Theory

 “#MeghanMarkle seemed so motherly towards #PrinceHarry.
 This must be the reason why he has chose her to be his mother-figured wife-to-be.”

-“I just watched the inteview of #PrinceHarry and #MeghanMarkle, she is so motherly….
+“I just watched the interview of #PrinceHarry and #MeghanMarkle, she is so motherly….
 That must be the reason,” another fan suggested when seeing the couple’s first interview together.

 This was also Markle’s first public appearance as “Her Royal Highness” and she certainly dressed to impress for the happy occasion.
 The Daily Mail reports that Meghan’s dress was by the designer Goat while her hat was by designer Philip Treacy.
 Kensington Royal also posted a few photos of the event on their Instagram page and users could not get over how beautiful the former Suits actress looked at the event.